-During the first quarter of 2016, our financing activities provided net cash of \$138.4 million, as net proceeds of \$146.6 million from our new Credit Agreement were used to fund a portion of the HHI purchase price, and we declared and paid dividends in the amount of \$8.6 million.
-Financing cash flow activities during the first quarter of 2015 were primarily limited to the payment of \$7.2 million in dividends.
+During the first six months of 2016, our financing activities provided net cash of \$139.1 million, as net proceeds of \$146.6 million from our new Credit Agreement were used to fund a portion of the HHI purchase price.
+We withdrew an additional \$10.0 million from the Revolving Credit Facility to fund the aforementioned investments in HHI working capital.
+We declared and paid dividends in the amount of \$17.2 million during the first six months of 2016.
+Financing cash flow activities during the first six months of 2015 were primarily limited to the payment of \$14.5 million in dividends.

 We believe that paying dividends is an effective way of providing an investment return to our stockholders and a beneficial use of our cash.
-However, the declaration of dividends by CPSI is subject to compliance with the terms of our Credit Agreement and the discretion of our Board of Directors.
+However, the declaration of dividends by CPSI is subject to compliance with the terms of our Credit Agreement and the discretion of our Board of Directors which may decide to change or terminate the Company's dividend policy at any time.
 Our Board of Directors will continue to take into account such matters as general business conditions, capital needs, our financial results and such other factors as our Board of Directors may deem relevant.